RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/enable-role-based-ldap.md

 ### Save settings

-When finished, select the **Save & enable** button to save your changes.
+When finished, select the **Save & Enable** button to save your changes.

 ## More info